hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Anchor locality requirement
 All mandatory HESS / DFH meaning anchors (/type, /entity, /url, /canonical, /sitemap) MUST be served from the same domain as the stack root.
 This ensures semantic intent and provenance are bound to a domain the publisher controls.
 Anchors MAY reference external identifiers or resources but MUST NOT relocate authoritative declarations off-domain.

+🔒 The Non-Negotiable Invariant

+Every pillar must “point home.”

+If any pillar:

+lacks the root domain in its @id, and

+lacks a binding to a root entity or root URL

+then:

+🚨 DFH grounding is invalid for that pillar
+→ agent MUST degrade to probabilistic inference for that aspect

+🧪 Validation Checklist (simple, brutal)

+For each of the 5 pillars, ask:

+Does this file live on https://yourdomain/?

+Does it reference https://yourdomain explicitly?

+Does it bind entities, labels, or crawl entrypoints back to that domain?

+If the answer is no to any → it doesn’t work.

+🧠 Final Mental Model (lock this in)

+Meaning may reference outward.
+Authority must always point home.

+That’s the rule that makes HESS / DFH deterministic, non-spoofable, and real.
 ---

 🏁 30-Second Verification